Rebecca Goldstein: Career

 In 2014, Goldstein published Plato at the Googleplex: Why Philosophy Won't Go Away, an exploration of the historical roots and contemporary relevance of philosophy.

+Goldstein presented her full theory of mattering in The Mattering Instinct: How Our Deepest Longing Drives Us and Divides Us, published in 2026.
+She rooted the longing to matter in the drive in all living things to resist entropy and persist in its being.
+Humans, with their highly developed cognitive capacities, rationalize this drive as a sense that they matter, which they project into a sense of what intrinsically matters.
+They differ in what they sense matters, placing them in different regions of the "mattering map" (the metaphor she introduced in The Mind-Body Problem).
+The major zones (transcending, socializing, competing, heroic striving) in turn encompass many idiosyncratic criteria for mattering which explain why people are often uncomprehending of what passionately drives others.
+She illustrated the theory with biographical vignettes of scientists, artists, altruists, and others, ending with proposals for which kinds of mattering may be said to be morally justified.
+In an essay on the book in The Atlantic, the philosopher John Kaag wrote, "Goldstein offers a vision that is both intellectually resonant and humane, reminding us that the struggle to justify our existence is the very thing that makes our existence matter.”

-In addition to Barnard, Goldstein has taught at Columbia, Rutgers, and Trinity College in Hartford, Connecticut, and since 2014, she has been a visiting professor at the New College of the Humanities in London.
-In 2016, she was a visiting professor in the English department at New York University.
+In addition to Barnard, Goldstein has taught at Columbia, Rutgers, and Trinity College in Hartford, Connecticut, and from 2011 to 2022, she was a visiting professor at the New College of the Humanities in London.
+In 2016 and 2017, she was a visiting professor in the English and Philosophy departments at New York University.
+Currently she is a Research Associate in the Department of Psychology at Harvard University.

 In 2011, she delivered the Tanner Lectures on Human Values at Yale University, "The Ancient Quarrel: Philosophy and Literature".
 She serves on the Council on Values of the World Economic Forum, and on the advisory board of the Secular Coalition for America.

 Goldstein's writing has also appeared in chapters in a number of edited books, in journals including The Atlantic, The Chronicle of Higher Education, The New York Times Book Review, The New York Review of Books, The New Republic, The Wall Street Journal, Huffington Post, Tikkun, Commentary, and in blog format in The Washington Post's "On Faith" section.